 While I was waiting for the bus back to Kaili, (there was no schedule…you just waited for the bus to show up) a newly-arrived young man from Amsterdam and I made friends with some Chinese English-speaking students from Hunan province who were there with their photography teacher and we nearly went to Langde village with them if there had been room in their van.
 I was sorry not to be able to go with these cheery young people who were so anxious to try out their English…some of the words inappropriately big and ostentatious…and some I didn’t even know the meaning of!
 Be sure to correct our English, they said!
 Well, we don’t use that word in normal conversation I would say and they would look so disappointed.
 We exchanged email “to practice English.”

 “Kaili, Kaili, bystanders yelled at me as a small bus appeared…barely missing the food-vendors on either side of the dirt road leading up to the village.
-Then just as I was waiting to board, a Russian-American in his 70′s from NYC with a false leg nearly toppled off the bus with his bag into the street.
-We quickly traded some travel stories…he had been traveling for years the backpacker way all over the world…refusing to give it up…very inspiring…and touching…
+Then just as I was waiting to board, a Russian-American in his 80′s from NYC with a false leg nearly toppled off the bus with his bag into the street.
+We quickly traded some travel stories…he had been backpacking for years all over the world…refusing to give it up…very inspiring…and touching…

 I headed back to Kaili, a comfortable and colorful Miao urban city with great food down small alleys, and was pleasantly surprised to find that my hotel room harbored a broadband high speed internet connection!
 This was not only Asia, but it was China after all and the appetite here for technology and communication devices is insatiable.